ivlu2000/diverse-codegen-pipeline/README.md

 uv sync
 ```

-However, you wont have access to packages like `faiss-gpu` and `bitsandbytes` which are required for the training.
+However, you wont have access to packages like `bitsandbytes` which are required for the training.

 ---